ISF calibration is the practice of fine-tuning and tweaking advanced settings on a TV or a projector to bring out the true potential of the screen.

 If the slight difference between two electrical stores is enough to make a noticeable difference in picture quality – imagine the difference between the lighting in an electrical store and the lighting in your home.

 Unless you have overhead halogen strip lighting in your home, your TV is going to look vastly different to how it was intended to look.
-Almost all TVs ship with retail lighting optimisation, even the ones that are not on display.
+Almost all televisions ship with retail lighting optimisation, even the ones that are not on display.

 This is why you need calibration.

-The TV or projector that is sitting in your home right now is still set to the default setting designed for retail lighting conditions.
+The TV that is sitting in your home right now is still set to the default setting designed for retail lighting conditions.
 The colours will not be displaying correctly, the gamma will be skewed, the white balance will be off, and the dynamic range will be wrong.

 You may think that your uncalibrated TV already looks great.
 And you might be right.